 Graduate Student Resources

-Dissertation Process - Doctoral
+Doctoral Dissertation Process

-Dissertation Hours/Continuous Enrollment Requirements Dissertation Hours:
+Enrollment Requirements for Dissertation Hours

 Continuous Enrollment Requirement:

-Beginning with the semester immediately following the semester of formal admission to candidacy, a doctoral student must be enrolled for a minimum of 2 hours of dissertation coursework (7980 or 7987) each semester, including summer semester, until the dissertation has been defended successfully and graduates.
-This includes the semester during which the dissertation is defended, the semester in which final submission of the dissertation is made and the student certified for degree.
+Beginning with the semester immediately following the semester of formal admission to candidacy, all doctoral students must be enrolled for a minimum of two (2) hours of dissertation coursework each semester, including summer semester(s), until the dissertation has been defended successfully.
+This includes the semester during which the dissertation is defended, the semester in which the dissertation is fully cleared for publication by ETD, and the semester the student applies for graduation.

-Important Deadlines/Defense Announcements
+Important Deadlines & Defense Announcements

 Important Deadlines